10 Common Lateral Movement Techniques and How to Stop Them

 Living off the Land (LotL)

-Instead of deploying external tools, attackers use built-in utilities like PowerShell, PsExec, or Windows Management Instrumentation (WMI) to move laterally with this technique.
-Because these tools are part of the operating system, their use blends in with regular network traffic.
+Instead of deploying external tools, attackers use built-in utilities like PowerShell, PsExec, or Windows Management Instrumentation (WMI) to move laterally with LotL attacks.
+Because these tools are part of the operating system, their use blends in with regular network traffic, making this tactic especially challenging to detect.

-Simple or reused passwords make it easy for hackers to guess, brute-force, or reuse credentials across multiple systems.
+Simple or reused passwords make it easy for hackers to guess, brute-force, or reuse credentials across multiple systems; 80% of attacks leverage stolen credentials at some stage.
 Once they access one asset, attackers often use those same credentials to pivot to others.

 In a PtH attack, adversaries use a hashed version of a password to authenticate without decrypting it.
-This technique is especially effective in environments that use NTLM and lack proper segmentation or identity enforcement.
+This technique is especially effective in environments that use NTLM; according to Zero Networks’ Lateral Movement Exposure Report, 43% of internal authentication still relies on NTLM.

 Internal Spear Phishing